Motion made, and Question proposed, That this House do now adjourn.—(James Morris.)

 I know that testing is very much on people’s minds.
 We in the UK have tested more people than almost any other major economy outside China, South Korea and Italy.
 We have been increasing testing by the day.
 This week, we hope to reach 10,000 tests a day, and within four weeks Public Health England and the NHS expect to be conducting up to 25,000 tests a day.
 After that, the number will continue to increase up to 250,000 tests a day and more.
 With more testing capacity, we will be able to test more patients and, critically, NHS and social care staff.

-The former Health Secretary, who is now Chair of the Health and Social Care Committee, said earlier today that the claim 10,000 tests a day are being done now is a myth and that the number is 5,500 a day, where it is stubbornly stuck.
+The former Health Secretary, who is now Chair of the Health and Social Care Committee, said earlier today that the claim that 10,000 tests a day are being done now is a myth and that the number is 5,500 a day, where it is stubbornly stuck.
 Does the Minister disagree with him?

 If the hon.
 Lady will let me, I will make a little progress, as I believe I have less than five minutes left.

 We know that we must keep NHS staff safe, but we must also support them and their work.
 The Government are working with the NHS on a package of support for NHS staff to help them through the coming weeks and months, which includes guidance to their line managers; support for occupational health; and psychological and emotional support, because, as the hon.
-Member for Rhondda said, they are facing extremely challenging times, and we are very aware of the emotional demands that will place on our frontline staff.
+Member for Rhondda said, they are facing extremely challenging times, and we are very aware of the emotional demands that will be placed on our frontline staff.
 I urge every NHS employer to be making sure that staff are getting food supplies—hot meals and hot drinks.
 Whatever NHS staff need to help them get through each day, they should be getting.
-The Government have committed to funding for health and social care to support us through the coronavirus.
+The Government have committed to funding for health and social care to support us through coronavirus.
 That funding should be being used and we should make sure that staff are being helped in every way that they can be.

 I just have a suggestion relating to NHS workers and overcrowded places.
 London has a lot of underused properties—empty properties owned by foreign investors.
 Will the Minister consider making sure that local authorities have powers to use those temporarily to house NHS workers who need to be able to be close to work?
 Will she make sure that there is a sense of urgency, because she is talking about weeks and months, but NHS workers in my constituency need the protective equipment now and many of them do not have it.